pen-lang/pen/README.md

 ### Deterministic testing

 - All unit tests are deterministic.
-- So testing is always reliable and fast.
+- Therefore, testing is always reliable and fast.

 ### System injection